 The “dividend millionaire” stories are by far the most popular type of content on the site.
 Month after month it seems to rank number one in the list of search engine terms that bring folks here.
 The prospect of earning tens of thousands of dollars a month in passive income is obviously a big draw!
 Hopefully I can keep serving them up.

-As you’d expect the returns were fairly spectacular.
-That $1,000 initially sunk into Walgreens stock seventy years ago was worth around $2 million dollars by the time Gremel donated it to the Illinois Audubon Society last year.
-If my math is correct that means his initial investment compounded at an average rate of 11.5% per annum.
+As you would expect, the returns were fairly spectacular.
+That $1k sunk into Walgreens stock seventy years ago was worth around $2m dollars by the time Gremel donated it to the Illinois Audubon Society last year.
+If my math is correct, that means his initial investment compounded at an average rate of 11.5% per annum.

-Just to put things into context let’s imagine that Russ Gremel was a bit late to the investing game.
-Rather than starting out at the age of 27/28 in the late-1940s imagine that he made that Walgreen’s investment two decades later instead.
-The net effect of having around 30% less time in the market means he would have needed eight-and-a-half times the initial investment in order to make that $2 million donation in 2017.
+Just to put things into context, let’s imagine that Russ Gremel was a bit late to the investing game.
+Rather than starting out at the age of 27/28 in the late-1940s, imagine that he made that Walgreen’s investment two decades later instead.
+The net effect of having around 30% less time in the market?
+He would have needed eight-and-a-half times the initial investment to make that $2m donation in 2017.

 Lastly, a comment about Russ Gremel’s age.
 Like nearly all of the folks that I’ve profiled so far he was blessed with remarkable longevity.
-According to the CDC the average life expectancy in the United States is around 78.5 years.
+I mean, the average life expectancy in the United States is around 78.5 years according to the CDC.
 Had Russ Gremel passed away at that age, rather than at the grand old age of 99, we probably never hear this story.
-It’s just the nature of compounding that the contribution of the last couple of decades is vast.
-That said you don’t need to rely on that kind of extraordinary longevity.
-If Russ Gremel managed this with the equivalent of $11,000 in today’s money then regular savers can definitely repeat the feat.
+It is just the nature of compounding that the contribution of the last couple of decades is vast.
+That said, you don’t need to rely on that kind of extraordinary longevity.
+If Russ Gremel managed all of this with the equivalent of $11,000 in today’s money, then regular savers can definitely repeat the feat.